What Does AAPI Stand For?

 AAPI stands for Asian American and Pacific Islander.
 This diverse group includes more than 24 million people with heritage linking them to dozens of countries covering more than a third of the planet!
 AAPI people have made (and are making!) important contributions to the United States.
 For that reason, in 1992, the month of May was designated Asian American and Pacific Islander Heritage Month in the US.

-In the road-trip spirit of our USA subscription, we’re celebrating AAPI month this year by taking a sea-to-sea journey across America, highlighting some of the ways AAPI history has helped shape the country.
+We’re celebrating AAPI month this year by taking a sea-to-sea journey across America, highlighting some of the ways AAPI history has helped shape the country.